Barbara Lenk: Retirement

 Lenk announced her retirement from the court, initially effective August 17, 2020, but she later delayed her retirement to December 1, 2020, one day before she turned 70.
 During Lenk's last week sitting for oral arguments, fellow Justice Frank Gaziano praised her for her "intellectual honesty" and for being "faithful to the law," saying that "Justice Lenk's contributions are impactful and will be long remembered."

-Personal life
+Personal life and death

-Justice Lenk has served on the board of directors of the Volunteer Lawyers Project of the Boston Bar Association, as chair of the Board of Editors of the Boston Bar Journal, and as a member of the Judicial Administration Council of the Massachusetts Bar Association.
-She is a Trustee of Western New England University, where she chairs the academic affairs committee, and a member of the Boston Inn of Court.
-Lenk serves on the board of directors for Kerem Shalom in Concord, Massachusetts.
+Lenk served on the board of directors of the Volunteer Lawyers Project of the Boston Bar Association, as chair of the Board of Editors of the Boston Bar Journal, and as a member of the Judicial Administration Council of the Massachusetts Bar Association.
+She was a Trustee of Western New England University, where she chaired the academic affairs committee, and a member of the Boston Inn of Court.
+Lenk served on the board of directors for Kerem Shalom in Concord, Massachusetts.

-Lenk is a lesbian.
-She married her wife, attorney Debra Krupp, following the legalization of same-sex marriage in Massachusetts in 2004.
-They have two adopted children.
-She is the first openly gay member of the Massachusetts Supreme Judicial Court.
+She was a lesbian.
+Lenk married her wife, attorney Debra Krupp, following the legalization of same-sex marriage in Massachusetts in 2004.
+They had two adopted children.
+She was the first openly gay member of the Massachusetts Supreme Judicial Court.

+Lenk died on May 19, 2026, at the age of 75.